-The Course is intended to form part of an undergraduate or postgraduate degree or professional qualification for students who are studying subjects relevant to the infrastructure sector (e.g. engineering, architecture, project management, procurement, quantity surveying).
+The course is intended to form part of an undergraduate or postgraduate degree or professional qualification for students who are studying subjects relevant to the infrastructure sector (e.g. engineering, architecture, project management, procurement, quantity surveying).

 The course may also be of interest and use to students in other business sectors and in professional fields such as law, accounting, and business management.
 The analysis and examples given in this course focus on the infrastructure sector but are also applicable to, and can be adapted for, other sectors.